Skip to content

 2. Court Application to Purchase Shares

-The law often considers it unfair to force a shareholder deprived of their office as a director to continue being a shareholder.
+The law often considers it unfair to force a shareholder who has been deprived of their directorial office to continue being a shareholder.
 This is because they no longer have the power to manage the company, despite having invested a potentially significant amount of money.

-Accordingly, the aggrieved shareholder removed as a director may apply to the court.
-If the court considers it fair, the remaining shareholders can purchase the aggrieved director’s shares at a competitive price.
+Accordingly, the aggrieved shareholder who has been removed as a director may apply to the court for reinstatement.
+If the court considers it fair, the remaining shareholders can purchase the shares of the aggrieved director at a competitive price.

 Key Takeaways

-The law grants shareholders the right to remove directors through an ordinary resolution.
+The law grants shareholders the right to remove directors through a simple majority vote, commonly referred to as an ordinary resolution.
 The company cannot impair this right.
 As a result, shareholders can remove any director by passing a resolution.
-However, a shareholder agreement can make shareholders personally liable to other shareholders if they breach the terms of the agreement.
-As such, shareholder agreements can protect directors should shareholders remove them.
+However, a shareholder agreement can make shareholders personally liable to other shareholders if they breach the agreement’s terms.
+As such, shareholder agreements can protect directors in the event that shareholders remove them from office.
 Nevertheless, a breach of the shareholders’ agreement does not invalidate any resolution the shareholders lawfully passed.

 If you have any questions about the rights of shareholders and directors, our experienced corporate lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
 Call us today on 0808 196 8584 or visit our membership page.